 By the Commutativity--KL Equivalence~\cite{thornton2026ad}, the group minimizing $\delta$ produces the spectral decomposition closest to the KL (optimal) decomposition.
 Since the KL optimality properties (variance concentration, orthogonality, minimum reconstruction error) depend only on the algebraic relationship between the group and the matrix, they hold identically for $(\pi_g, \mathbf{R})$ and $(U_g, \rho)$ when the two pairs have isomorphic algebraic structure.

-The quantum fidelity $F(\hat{\rho}_G, \rho)$ is a monotonically increasing function of the spectral consistency between $\hat{\rho}_G$ and $\rho$ (fidelity is maximized when the two are simultaneously diagonalizable with close eigenvalues).
-Since the classical optimal group $G^*$ maximizes spectral consistency by minimizing $\delta$, it also maximizes fidelity. \end{proof}
+The quantum fidelity $F(\hat{\rho}_G, \rho)$ increases with the alignment between the eigenbases of $\hat{\rho}_G$ and $\rho$ (fidelity is largest when the two are simultaneously diagonalizable with close eigenvalues).
+Since the classical optimal group $G^*$ best aligns the estimator with $\rho$ by minimizing $\delta$, it also maximizes fidelity within $\mathcal{G}$. \end{proof}

+\begin{remark}[Reach of the optimality] Theorem~\ref{thm:opt_inherit} states optimality within the group library $\mathcal{G}$ and the group-averaged estimator family.
+A Cramer-Rao analysis fixes the reach of the stronger claim: the matched measurement is optimal over \emph{all} measurements only when the carried symmetry fixes the eigenbasis the quantum Cramer-Rao bound prefers; absent that condition, optimality is restricted to the equivariant family~\cite{thornton2026qbmg}. \end{remark}

 \begin{corollary}[Adaptive Quantum POVM Selection] The double-commutator eigenvalue theorem~\cite{thornton2026dc} provides a polynomial-time algorithm for adaptive POVM selection: given an initial estimate $\hat{\rho}$ from coarse tomography, solve the GEVP